4 months ago

 - sprinkle some fresh dill for a little extra flavor

 - top with a little fresh parsley if you’re into garnishes

-Line the bottom of your slow cooker with a little olive oil and the chicken breasts.
+Line the bottom of your slow cooker with a little olive oil and your skinless chicken breast.
 Put the remaining ingredients on top of the chicken breasts and cook on high for 4 hours or on low for 6 hours.
-I use this slow cooker, btw (currently on sale).

 When the soup is ready, use two forks to shred the chicken.
-If using zucchini noodles, I’d recommend adding those during the last 45 minutes since they cook so quickly and will fall apart otherwise.
+The shredded chicken is so good and so soft – and the dried herbs add so much flavor.
+If you’re using zucchini noodles, add those during the last 45 minutes since they cook so quickly and will fall apart otherwise.